Jason Samenow – Chief Meteorologist

 Joe Kunches – Space Weather Expert

 Joe became interested in space when, as a grade-schooler in St. Charles Illinois, he heard NASA’s John “Shorty” Powers’ describe the drama of the Mercury launches over the school PA system.
 His sights were set on becoming an astronaut.
 After receiving a degree in Aerospace Engineering from the University of Notre Dame, it became clear that less than perfect vision would squash the astronaut dream.
 But in the SKYLAB era, he was fortunate, while a NOAA Corps officer, to work as a space weather forecaster at Johnson Space Center, briefing the scientists on the space weather they wished to observe.
 Following an M.B.S. from the University of Colorado-Boulder, he continued a career in space weather, first as the lead forecaster and then the Chief of Operations at NOAA’s Space Weather Prediction Center, spanning over 5 solar cycles.
-He is now Director of Space Weather Services at ASTRA LLC, a provider of space weather science, instruments, data, and services in Boulder, Colorado.
 He lives with his wife Linda in Niwot, Colorado.

 Brian McNoldy – Tropical Weather Expert